qrxnz/jsh/README.md

 # jsh

 ## Usage
+> \[!WARNING\]
-The Ip address and port are hard-coded, you should change the values that interest you!
+> The Ip address and port are hard-coded, you should change the values that interest you!
+> I don't recommend using this code, I am written that shit for educational purposes!

 ```js
 const host = '127.0.0.1';
 const port = 4444;
 ```
-I don't recommend using this code, I am written that shit for educational purposes!

 To install dependencies: